Cincinnati-Design-LAB/architour/README.md

 - Environment variables (replace the `.env-sample` file)
   - Noting that CLOUDINARY_URL is also used by the Cloudinary API even though we don't specifically configure it
 - Thumbnail fields -> coming from Figma and how to set up
+- How static maps are generated (custom action now)